mharbaugh0/CS2820-All/README.md

 rewritten again in an object-oriented programming style.
 It was a quick hack, and it needs a lot of cleanup and refactoring.
 A perfect code base to teach the value of software development fundamentals!
-~ software development is cool ~

 <br>
--Updated by Matt

 -For Sprint 3.
 Esteban and Matt worked on the code for Channel Analysis and Channel Visualization.
 We were able to create a dummy table